kubeportal/kubeportal/docs/dev-env.rst

 - Minikube (+ dependencies, such as libvirt or kvm2)
 - GNU Make

-Note: If you have set up a minikube instance before using virtualbox you might want to either delete the old instance or set up a new, named instance using kvm.
+Note: If you have set up a minikube instance before, using virtualbox, you might want to either delete the old instance or set up a new, named instance using KVM.
-Otherwise minikube will refuse to start up.
+Otherwise minikube may refuse to start up.

 You can always clean your computer from the running Minikube containers and temporary files with: